Expecting the best: how to choose the best prenatal vitamins for your baby

 A developing fetus will need anywhere between 50 and 330 mg of calcium each day to support skeletal growth, and it’s in everybody’s best interest to make sure those little bones are strong and healthy!

 Iodine is crucial for skeletal and neurological development

 Iodine is essential to the healthy function of the thyroid gland, which regulates many of the body’s biochemical reactions.
 In fetuses, iodine is also necessary for proper skeletal and neurological development.

 Most of us get our iodine from fish, dairy, and salt.
 But, since a woman’s need for iodine increases significantly during pregnancy, it may make sense to consider iodine supplements.
 This is especially true for pregnant women who are vegetarian or vegan.

 For pregnant women, the recommended daily intake of iodine is 220 mcg, compared to 150mcg for non-pregnant adults.
 The American Thyroid Association recommends that pregnant and nursing women supplement with 150 mcg (micrograms) of iodine.

-Severe iodine deficiency during pregnancy comes with risks, potentially impacting neurological development and physical growth.
-Due to these risks, salt manufacturers began adding iodine to table salt in the 1920’s at the urging of the FDA.
+Becaue iodine is so important for a developing baby's neurological development and physical growth, salt manufacturers began adding iodine to table salt in the 1920’s at the urging of the FDA.
 Although this practice continues today, you may not get all the iodine you need from salt, especially if you limit your sodium intake.

 Vitamin D supports proper calcium absorption